-Assistant dean, Admissions
+Interim dean, Admissions

 A minimum pre-dental study of 90 semester credit hours (or 145 quarter credit hours) at a U.S.- or Canadian-accredited institution is required to matriculate to the School of Dentistry.
 A maximum of 60 semester credit hours from an accredited community college may be applied to the 90 credit hour credential.
 Based on the competitiveness and number of applicants, it is common for the school to seek candidates on track to receive a qualifying bachelor’s degree from an accredited four-year degree-granting institution prior to the date of matriculation.
 Required courses are general biology, biochemistry, general chemistry, organic chemistry, physics, math and English.
 Laboratory experiences are required for those courses where applicable.
 Biology courses should emphasize zoology rather than botany.
 Courses in general microbiology or bacteriology, animal physiology, human anatomy, immunology, histology, genetics, embryology, the behavioral sciences and courses involving psychomotor skills are strongly recommended.
 Academic credits presented by an applicant must be acceptable for credit toward a degree at the institution in which the courses are taken.
 Individuals interested in pursuing a career in dentistry should schedule an appointment with the Office of Admissions for individual guidance.